 Really, the wire services are my prime source.

-Related are email based notices like my Jane's defense updates, Defense Industry Daily newsletters, and OSAC (the Overseas Security Advisory Council of the Department of State) newsletters (which rely on wire reports, too, but focus on security related news)
+Related are email based notices like my Jane's defense updates, Defense Industry Daily newsletters, Defense News, USNI News, and OSAC (the Overseas Security Advisory Council of the Department of State) newsletters (which rely on wire reports, too, but focus on security related news)

 I used to have Yahoo key word notices on certain topics but they seem to have dropped them at a prior redesign of their site which erased the former ability to scan news by regions.
 I really miss that.